ucbrise/flor/README.md

 `--override` that could move the numbers (`device=cpu`).

 Replaying from iteration 0 assumes the script seeds deterministically.
-If your script has a resume block (`torch.load("ckpt.pth")` at module scope) and that file is still on disk, flor refuses rather than fast-forwarding from end-of-run weights — move it aside and replay again.
+If your script has a resume block (`torch.load("ckpt.pth")` at module scope), flor neutralizes it for that first replay so it can't load end-of-run weights over the fresh initialization — your checkpoint file is left where it is, untouched.

 ## 🏗 Real ML Systems Built on FlorDB